jaredpalmer/razzle/website/pages/docs/customization.md

       options: {
-        pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions // the modified options that will be used to configure webpack/ webpack loaders and plugins },
+        pluginOptions, // the options passed to the plugin ({ name:'pluginname', options: { key: 'value'}}) razzleOptions, // the modified options passed to Razzle in the `options` key in `razzle.config.js` (options: { key: 'value'}) webpackOptions // the modified options that was used to configure webpack/ webpack loaders and plugins },
       paths // the modified paths that will be used by Razzle.
     }) {